pericles01/Smartlock-System/README.md

 ## Description
 This project is a fullstack smartlock system on a raspberry pi.
-The user can be authentificated with eiter RFID, QR-Code, Password or Face recognition
+The user can be authentificated with either RFID, QR-Code, Password or Face recognition

 ## Intallation
 to setup the system environment and dependencies run in terminal.
 Change <user> with your rpi username, also in the launch_app.sh